Language Disorders in Children and Teenagers

 - Articulate vowels and consonants

-The 5 pivot points form an anatomical and physiological recipe and provide the bodily landmarks necessary for singing.
-The challenge: to feel the mechanisms in action in your own body that are specific to vocal technique.
-These pivot points free the singer from their constraints in order to meet the demands of various repertoires, from contemporary music to opera.
+The 5 pivot points form an anatomical and physiological recipe and provide the bodily landmarks needed for singing.
+The aim: to feel the mechanisms in action in your own body that are specific to vocal technique.
+These pivot points free the singer from their constraints, allowing them to meet the demands of multiple repertoires — from contemporary music to opera.

 SCIENTIFIC CONTRIBUTOR